 Facilities: The University's 5,200-acre campus, which includes a 434-acre research park, is one of the largest in the nation and is valued at more than \$1 billion.
 In addition to the College Station campus, the university has branch campuses in Galveston, Texas and Doha, Qatar, and operates the the Soltis Research and Education Center near the town of San Isidro, Costa Rica, the Santa Chiara Study Center in Castiglion Fiorentino, Italy, and the Texas A&M University Center in Mexico City.

 Cores: Texas A&M supports a wide range of core facilities housing cutting-edge equipment and technological capabilities to support genetic, genomic, molecular biology and bioinformatics research and training.
-A list and links to core facilities supporting research in genetics can be found at (https://genomics.tamu.edu/all-texas-am-cores), and includes:
+Core facilities supporting research in genetics includes:

 Computational Biology